 - Utilize a meat fork.
 A meat fork makes easy work out of carving as it will easily hold the roast in place during the slicing process.

 - Slice against the grain.
-Always carve beef against the grain.
-Slicing beef against the grain results in more tender, juicy meat.
+Always carve eye of round beef roast against the grain.
+Slicing against the grain results in more tender, juicy meat.
 (See below for locating the grain in meat.)

 - Cut at a diagonal in a smooth motion.
 Gently glide your knife smoothly across and through the beef at a diagonal angle, sliding the blade of the knife away from you and the roast.
 A diagonal motion will ensure you get even slices of beef, while a clean-cut will help retain all the moisture in the beef.

 - Slice as thin as possible.
-The thickness of the slice of beef is important.
+The thickness you slice the roast is important.
 Since the muscle fibers run parallel to each other, cutting thick slices will still leave a significant amount of tough muscle.
 You should try to slice as thin as possible; however, tender cuts of beef may be more difficult to slice very thinly across the grain as they may fall apart.
 Aim to carve tender cuts into slices that are approximately ½-inch thick and tougher cuts into slices that are no more than ¼-inch thick.